xarbit/plasma6-applet-appgrid/README.md

 | **Corner radius** | Override the default corner radius (AppGrid only) | 24 px (off by default) |
 | **Hidden Applications** | Apps hidden from the grid via right-click → Hide | — |

-> **Note:** The **AppGrid (Panel)** variant shares most settings but does not include display mode, background blur, opacity, or corner radius options — those are managed by Plasma's native popup.
+> **Note:** The **AppGrid (Panel)** variant shares most settings but does not include background blur, opacity, or corner radius options — those are managed by Plasma's native popup.

 ## FAQ

 **Why isn't there a `.plasmoid` file I can install from the KDE Store?**

 AppGrid uses a C++ backend for app discovery, window management, blur effects, and session actions.
 The `.plasmoid` format only supports pure QML plasmoids — it has no mechanism to install the compiled plugin (`.so`) to the system plugin path where Plasma expects it.
 This is the same reason KDE's own C++ plasmoids (Kickoff, Kicker, etc.) are only distributed via system packages.
 AppGrid provides packages for Arch, Fedora, openSUSE, Ubuntu, and Debian.

+**What are the two category modes?**

+By default, AppGrid uses a simplified built-in category mapping that groups apps into clean categories like Development, Graphics, Internet, Multimedia, Office, System, and Utilities.
+If you enable "Use system categories" in settings, AppGrid reads categories directly from the KDE menu system.
+This respects any changes made in KDE Menu Editor — you can rename, reorganize, or create custom categories and AppGrid will reflect them automatically.
+Right-click any category to open the Menu Editor.

 ## Credits